u-blox/c030-dev/README.md

 Then, to run the tests, you must install the [mbed test tools](https://github.com/ARMmbed/greentea/blob/master/docs/QUICKSTART.md).

-Until we have C030 boards, you will also need to obtain a Vodafone UTM board, along with its LiPo battery and a USB cable to connect it to a PC; we're using this for driver development as it includes the LiPo battery gauge, LiPo battery charger and primary cell battery gauge chips that we will use on the C030 board.
+Until we have C030 boards, you will also need to obtain a Vodafone UTM board, along with its LiPo battery and a USB cable to connect it to a PC; we're using this for driver development as it includes the LiPo battery gauge, LiPo battery charger and external battery gauge chips that we will use on the C030 board.

 # How To Test This Code